 Hy-Vee is proud to sponsor the annual matchup between the University of Iowa and University of Nebraska football teams – a Big Ten Conference rivalry that has been dubbed "The Heroes Game."
 This yearly rivalry benefits the American Red Cross, an organization doing incredible good across the Midwest in times of crisis.

-The “Heroes Game,” scheduled for the Friday after Thanksgiving, pits conference powerhouses Iowa and Nebraska in what promises to become an epic battle for bragging rights in the nation's heartland.
+The Hy-Vee Heroes Game, scheduled for the Friday after Thanksgiving each year, pits conference powerhouses Iowa and Nebraska against each other in what has become an epic battle for bragging rights in the Heartland.
 The two teams will be playing for more than a trophy, however; with the help of Hy-Vee, they will use the national stage created by the game to recognize individuals for acts of heroism in their communities.

-Official Trophy Tour Rules
+Trophy Tour Dates